-Divorce Law in Sarnia
+Divorce Lawyers in Sarnia

 The prospect of dissolving a marriage should not be accompanied by unnecessary stress.
-Once you have decided to begin a more fruitful and independent life, enlisting the help of professional legal services to deal with complicated filings and court bureaucracy allows you to focus on your needs.
+Once you have decided to begin a more fruitful and independent life, enlisting the help of professional divorce lawyers to deal with complicated filings and court bureaucracy allows you to focus on your needs.
 At the law firm of George, Murray, Shipley, Bell, LLP, we help the good people of Ontario get the fresh start you deserve.

-Difference Between Divorce and Separation
+Difference Between Divorce and Legal Separation

 When a traditional or common law marriage begins to breakdown, couples often believe their only option is divorce.
 However, a legal separation may also be a suitable option under certain circumstances.

 In a legal separation, people start independent lives.
 Although this generally involves separate residences, couples have begun separations while still living under the same roof.
 Unlike a divorce, a separation does not necessarily need to be formalized in a written agreement or approved by a court.
-In cases where the parties would suffer a reduced quality of life in divorce, a separation could prove beneficial.
+In cases where the parties would suffer a reduced quality of life in divorce, a legal separation could prove beneficial.

 Filing to Dissolve a Marriage

 Filing to dissolve the marriage under the Divorce Act offers couples a fresh start.
 Under Canadian divorce law, the wealth couples accumulate during the marriage is distributed equally.
 Any growth in pre-marital wealth must also be shared.
 Disagreement and complicated assets can make divorce challenging.
-However, working with one of our experienced Sarnia lawyers to negotiate the process avoids costly missteps and streamlines the process.
+However, working with one of our experienced Sarnia divorce lawyers to negotiate the process avoids costly missteps and streamlines the process.

 Filing for Divorce in Ontario

-Getting a court-approved divorce requires meeting a standard that demonstrated irreconcilable differences.
+Getting a court-approved divorce in Ontario requires meeting a standard that demonstrated irreconcilable differences.
 This can be asserted by showing adultery, physical or mental cruelty, or by living apart for one year.
 It’s important to keep this in mind when following the steps to finalize a divorce.

 - Decide on the grounds for divorce